SiyuanHuang95/SUG/README.md

 ## TODO List

 [X] Split one dataset to different domains, and fake it as the Source_s and Target_s
-    [ ] random split -> should save the random index to reproduce the experiment

-[X] Give the acc report on the another dataset
+    [X] random split -> should save the random index to reproduce the experiment [X] Give the acc report on the another dataset
+[ ] Set the data path with config
+[ ] Add config parse
+[ ] should bind the volume of logs/ with local host

 ## Requirements
 - Python 3.6